rajeshvkothari/oom/GIN_README_2508.md

 ## Post Deployment Verification Steps

-  Below steps help us to verfiy Firewall,Sdwan,Oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.
+  Below steps help us to verfiy firewall,sdwan,oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.

-- Verify Sdwan Model:
+- Verify sdwan model:

   - Verify {service_instance_name}_SDWAN_Site_A and {service_instance_name}_SDWAN_Site_B VMs should be created on AWS.
   - SSH SDWAN_Site_A VM and fire 'ifconfig -a'